noplacenoaddress/RNMnetwork/Part 5 - Genoa the city where i born/1 - Who is this stupid bitch.md

 Barcelona, August 2017.
 Ramblas.
 One of the so called **2017 Barcelona attacks** [[2]](https://en.wikipedia.org/wiki/2017_Barcelona_attacks).
 Another tragedy.
 13 people die.

 My two cities; the two seriously affected by two tragedies.
-Rest in pace.
+Rest in peace.
 God bless you.